Clark Paulsen, Division Chief

 Some exception requests may require the additional approval of CalHR.
 All exception requests granted are subject to audit by CalHR.

-Six (6) different types of travel exceptions are identified in the Travel Guide.
+The following travel exceptions are identified in the Travel Guide.
 Click on the links below for additional information:

 - Excess Lodging Rate Requests